davidicus/kick-init/readme.md

   Options:
-  -c, --clone           specify a repo URL to clone -h, --help            print help menu
+  -c, --clone           specify a random repo to clone -h, --help            print help menu
-  -l, --list            list starter repo options
+  -l, --list            print starter repo options
-  -r, --remote          create a remote repo for this project -v, --version         get current version of kick-init package
+  -r, --remote          create a remote repo for this project -v, --version         print current version of kick-init package -V, --verbose         print out each command being executed

   [repo]                specify the repo to clone, defaults to first in list

   Examples
+    $ kick
+    will run kick-init with first repo listed in config and no remote repo
     $ kick -r
-    project a with remote repo
+    will run kick-init with first repo listed in config with remote repo
     $ kick b
-    project b with no remote repo
+    will run kick-init with b and no remote
     $ kick -c https://github.com/davidicus/myboilerplate.git
-    will run kick-init with the myboilerplate repo
+    will run kick-init with the myboilerplate repo and no remote

 ```